gofirst2220/AwesomeBot/README.md

 Changelog
 ---------

-Latest, version **3.2.1**:
+Latest, version **3.2.2**:

- - Fixed build error with `package.json`
- - Updated extension documentation
+ - Added support for multiple-keyword extensions
- - Fixed tons of bugs with extensions
+ - Fixed several bugs with extensions
- - Removed /r/acj circlejerk responses
- - Fixed usage display errors on Discord mobile
- - Fixed null image search bug
- - Added `games` command
- - Added total vote count to poll results

- Patch #1: Re-add new member greetings list
+ - Implemented smart timeout for extensions

 Feel free to open an issue to report a bug or suggest a new feature!